-Also known as: Hydrocephalus - idiopathic, Hydrocephalus - adult or Hydrocephalus - communicating
+Also known as: Hydrocephalus - occult, Hydrocephalus - idiopathic, Hydrocephalus - adult, Hydrocephalus - communicating, Dementia - hydrocephalus or NPH

 - Certain head injuries